Highest Rates of Knee Surgery

 Knee pain needs treatment that is up to speed with the research.
 For over a decade research within the specialty of orthopedics, bone, joint, and general pain management has proven that knee surgeries are too frequent and most often do not give the desired results, yet in the mainstream medical community, treatment options remain paralyzed in the progression of NSAIDS, steroid injections, opioids then surgery.

 There is another way!
-The combination of the right strengthening exercises and stem cell therapy can be a game changer when it comes to actually solving your knee pain.
+The combination of the right strengthening exercises and regenerative therapy can be a game changer when it comes to actually solving your knee pain.
 Rehab exercises that strengthen and stabilize the muscles surrounding the knee are the types of exercise that research has proven to be as effective as surgery.
 Yet very few people take advantage of this affordable and proven treatment.
 The Rehab Team at LifeWorks Integrative Health understands knee exercises and how to get your muscles balanced and stabilized to help your pain.

 Stem cell therapy is the proven safe and effective solution for knee pain that not only may heal the torn tissue, but avoids surgery all together.
 By injecting mesenchymal stem cells (MSCs) into the damaged tissue, real healing can occur.
 Stem cells inherently know where to go and what to do to in the body meaning your pain is not covered up, or temporarily lessened.
 Your pain goes away because the injury heals.

-By pairing stem cell therapy with rehab therapy, the damaged tissue can repair and any imbalanced movements that either created the injury or developed after the injury can be strengthened.
+By pairing regenerative therapy with rehab therapy, the damaged tissue can repair and any imbalanced movements that either created the injury or developed after the injury can be strengthened.
 The muscle structures around the knee and through the hips need to function properly in order to prevent compensating movements that create or complicate injuries.